Bachelor of Arts in Psychology

 Although we take our work quite seriously, we are less serious about ourselves.
 From our "Pink Freud" picnic to a constant array of activities, there is a sense of energy.

-Psychology is the largest major at Chatham with over 20% of the seniors being majors.
-Over the last 10 years over 95% of our students are glad they majored in psychology and would recommend psychology to entering students.
+Psychology is the largest major at Chatham with over 20% of the seniors being enrolled in the program.
+Over the last 10 years, more than 95% of our students report they are glad they majored in psychology and would recommend psychology to entering students.

 Our students go on to both graduate and professionals schools, and begin careers in a wide range of areas.
-Many of our students apply to our unique 5-year Masters in Counseling Psychology Program.
-At the successful conclusion of this program, a student is awarded both the bachelors and masters degree, and is eligible to be licensed as a professional counselor.
+Many of our students apply to our unique 5-year Master of Science in Counseling Psychology program.
+At the successful conclusion of this program, a student is awarded both the bachelor's and master's degree, and is eligible to be licensed as a professional counselor.